One in eight couples in the United States and Israel struggle to conceive.

-A T.I.M.E.
-(A Torah Infertility Medium of Exchange).
-This organization offers numerous programs for couples experiencing infertility or pregnancy loss, including a website, a magazine, a telephone help line, local support groups and educational events, a lending library for books and tapes, medical referrals and advocacy, adoption services, national conferences, summer programs and shabbatonim.
+A TIME (A Torah Infertility Medium of Exchange) offers numerous programs for couples experiencing infertility or pregnancy loss, including a website, a magazine, a telephone help line, local support groups and educational events, a lending library for books and tapes, medical referrals and advocacy, adoption services, national conferences, summer programs and shabbatonim.

-Merkaz Panim.
-Located in Israel, Merkaz Panim uses a multidisciplinary approach – including counseling, body empowerment, and therapeutic massage – to provide emotional and physical support to women and couples experiencing fertility challenges or pregnancy loss.
-The center also offers information and referrals to professionals in relevant fields.
+Merkaz Panim uses a multidisciplinary approach – including counseling, body empowerment, and therapeutic massage – to provide emotional and physical support to women and couples experiencing fertility challenges or pregnancy loss.
+Located in Israel, the center also offers information and referrals to professionals in relevant fields.

-Yesh Tikva.
-Created by women who suffered silently through infertility for too long, Yesh Tikva strives to serve the emotional and physical needs of Jewish couples struggling with infertility and aims to increase awareness, empathy and sensitivity from within the community at large.
-Halachic guidance is available through Yesh Tikvah from two Yoatzot Halacha – Dr. Penina Dienstag and Dalia Shulman, and rabbinic consultation from Rabbi Kenneth Auman, Dean of Nishmat’s U.S. Yoatzot Halacha Fellows Program, and Rabbi Gedalyah Berger, Senior Lecturer for Nishmat’s U.S. Yoatzot Halacha Fellows Program.
+Yesh Tikva strives to serve the emotional and physical needs of Jewish couples struggling with infertility and aims to increase awareness, empathy and sensitivity from within the community at large.
+Halachic guidance is available through Yesh Tikvah from two Yoatzot Halacha – Dr. Penina Dienstag and Dalia Shulman – and rabbinic consultation from Rabbi Kenneth Auman, Dean of Nishmat’s U.S. Yoatzot Halacha Fellows Program, and Rabbi Gedalyah Berger, Senior Lecturer for Nishmat’s U.S. Yoatzot Halacha Fellows Program.

-Zir Chemed.
-A halachic fertility clinic offering a holistic approach that combines counseling, emotional support and technical expertise.
+Zir Chemed is a halachic fertility clinic offering a holistic approach that combines counseling, emotional support and technical expertise.
 The clinic is located in Israel, but consultations and assistance are also available elsewhere.